Blog

 Step 3: Add your task to your task list of choice.

-If you have more than one task list, choose the one you want to add to from the drop-down menu.
+If you have multiple task lists, choose the one you want to add from the drop-down menu.

 If you want to create separate task lists, locate your tasks in the right-hand sidebar.
 In the top left, click the down arrow next to “My Tasks” and select “Create new list.”